DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

 - Iterate and improve performance
 - Deliver/communicate/present results

+<h2><a name="theory">Theory</a></h2>

+- No Free Lunch (NFL) theorem
+    + There is no model that is a priori guaranteed to work better
+    + Must evaluate multiple and make reasonable assumptions
+- Universal approximation theorem

 <h2><a name="tradeoffs">AI and ML Tradeoffs, Considerations, and Constraints (High-level)</a></h2>

 <h3><a name="model_selection">Model Selection</a></h3>

-+ No Free Lunch (NFL) theorem
-    * There is no model that is a priori guaranteed to work better
-    * Must evaluate multiple and make reasonable assumptions
 + Parametric vs non-parametric
     * Parametric examples
         - Simple and multiple linear regresion